-While some HVAC issues are simply a matter of cleaning coils and filters, something that you can do yourself, many of the 10 most common heating and cooling system problems will develop into much bigger concerns if not serviced early.
+While some HVAC issues are simply a matter of cleaning coils and filters, many of the 10 most common heating and cooling system problems will develop into much bigger concerns if not serviced early.
 Most of these can be avoided with regular preventive maintenance calls.
 It is wise to have your system checked annually to prevent outages during extreme weather.

 Get Answers to the 10 Most Common HVAC Problems